Cr3sp1/RayTracer/README.md

 - Linux or Windows operating systems.

 ## Usage
-Download the executable corresponding to your OS.
+Download the executable corresponding to your OS (RayTracer.exe for Windows, RayTracer for Linux).
 RayTracer is executed from the command line.

 To run the tool on Windows: